The Ronald Reagan Myth

 Iran-Contra scandal.
 And the humming economy was energized in

-together produced crippling budget deficits.
-Reagan did little
+produced crippling budget deficits.
+Reagan did little to advance

 The New York Times recalled, "Mr.

-however, and his invasion of Grenada pure melodrama.
-His most
+and his invasion of Grenada pure melodrama.
+His most reckless

-reckless episode involved the scheme to supply weapons to Iran
+episode involved the scheme to supply weapons to Iran as ransom

-as ransom for Americans who were being held hostage in Lebanon,
+for Americans who were being held hostage in Lebanon, and to use

-and to use the proceeds to illegally finance contra insurgents
+the proceeds to illegally finance contra insurgents in Nicaragua."

 Had you read the Washington Post, you